In this tutorial, I am going to teach you about following things

 Resistor Color Code Diagram:

 In the above image, the first color of the shown resistor is brown and the value of brown in the color chart is 1 so the first figure of our decoded figure is 1.
 The second color band is black and the value of black is 0 therefore our second decoded figure is 0.
-By combining first and second decoded figure we get 10.
+By combining the first and second decoded figures we get 10.
 Now let’s look at the third decoded figure which is orange.
-By taking a look at the table, orange color as a multiplier has a value of 1000 so by multiplying 10 with 1000 we get the value 10,000 Ohm so we can say that the resistor shown in the above image is a 10000 Ohm or 10K Ohm resistor.
+By taking a look at the table, the orange color as a multiplier has a value of 1000 so by multiplying 10 by 1000 we get the value 10,000 Ohm so we can say that the resistor shown in the above image is a 10000 Ohm or 10K Ohm resistor.

 Variable resistors and some resistors show their values as printed code.
-For instance a 10K variable resistor may show its value written as 103.
-In this code, 10 or first two figures are taken as they are and the 3rd figure is taken as power of10 multiplier.
+For instance, a 10K variable resistor may show its value written as 103.
+In this code, 10 or the first two figures are taken as they are and the 3rd figure is taken as power of10 multiplier.
 So (103) =10 x 1000 = 10,000 or 10K Ohm.

 If we connect two resistors in series, their value will add up.
-For instance if we connect two 1K Ohm resistors in series, their total value will become 2K.
+For instance, if we connect two 1K Ohm resistors in series, their total value will become 2K.
 If we connect three 1K resistors in series in a circuit, their value will be 3K.
-To put this into formula, R=R1+R2+R3 (R=1000+1000+1000=3000 Ohm or 3K Ohm)
+To put this into the formula, R=R1+R2+R3 (R=1000+1000+1000=3000 Ohm or 3K Ohm)

 On the other hand, if we resistors in parallel in a circuit, their value can be calculated using this formula, 1/R=1/R1+1/R2+1/R3…… Say we connect four 1000 Ohm (1K) resistors in parallel, their resistance value can be calculated using this formula like this.
 (1/R=1/1000+1/1000+1/1000+1/1000)=1/250.
 So their resistance value will be 250 Ohm when connected 4 of them in parallel.